UFFeScience/marin/README.md

 # Running directly
-- To run the application directly, to test or debug proposes, you must call the main.py file on the irace-logs project home directory:
+- To run the application directly, to test or debug purposes, you must call the main.py file on the irace-logs project home directory:
 ```
 python3 /{$PROJECT_HOME}/irace-logs/main.py
 ```